omnetpp/omnetpp.org/download-items/gPTP.md

 layout: download-details
 title: IEEE 802.1AS gPTP for Clock Synchronization
 category: models
-years-active: 2018
+years-active: 2018-2019
-tags: model omnetpp5 inet3
+tags: model omnetpp5 inet3 superseded
 keywords: ethernet, lan, timing, gptp, 802.1as
 website-url: https://gitlab.amd.e-technik.uni-rostock.de/peter.danielis/gptp-implementation
 opp-env-command: opp_env install gptp-latest
 ---

+**Note:** This repository is no longer actively maintained, and the code has been integrated into the INET Framework.
+We recommend using INET for simulations involving gPTP.

 General Precision Time Protocol (gPTP), well known by IEEE 802.1AS standard, for OMNeT++ 5.2 and INET 3.6.3.